KurtWink/EzRead/README.md

  1. Go to about:debugging in your firefox browser
  2. Click on Load Temporary Add-On
- 3. Selection either manifest.json or background.js from inside the Extension folder
+ 3. Select either manifest.json or background.js from inside the Extension folder

  The extension should now be loaded